aaronstanek/UniversalCalendar/Mayan.md

+# MayanDate

-# MayanDate encodes the Mayan Calendar
+MayanDate encodes the Mayan Calendar

 Its constructor arguments are the date in the long count calendar: bʼakʼtun, k'atun, tun, winal, k'in